breezykermo/coffee-log/index.typ

   // See https://github.com/typst/typst/issues/2123
   //
   #lib.img_hov("./img/25-05-12-mok-peru.jpg", [
     Silky is right; there is something very delicate and memorable about this roast.
-Tried first as a chemex (300ml/20g), I dialled the grind in to almost perfectly 3 minutes 30 seconds on the first go.
+Best in a pourover via chemex (300ml/20g), with a 3 min 40 sec extraction.
+The bright wash of green apple is what greets (true to the tasting note), and the caramel and walnut is the bidding goodbye as is slithers down the throat.
   ])
   #lib.img_hov("./img/25-04-25-brisa-ethiopia.jpg", [
     A bakery and roastery in Bologna.
 The bread is very good, and this coffee is decent-- which is more than one can say about many cafes in Italy.